mathnathan/mathnathan.github.io/_posts/2017-10-06-probability-of-a-face.markdown

 and bayesian statistics.
 In fact, state of the art (SOTA) architectures, such as [variational autoencoders][vae-blog] (VAE) or [generative adversarial networks][gan-blog] (GAN), are intrinsically stochastic by design.
-To wholesomely understand research in this field, not only do we need a broad knowledge of mathematics, computing, probability, and optimization but we need intuition about how these concepts are applied to real world problems.
+To holistically understand research in this field, not only do we need a broad knowledge of mathematics, computing, probability, and optimization but we need intuition about how these concepts are applied to real world problems.
 For example, one of the most common applications of deep learning techniques is vision.
 We may want to classify images or generate new ones.
 Most SOTA techniques pose these problems in a probabilistic framework.
 We frequently see